vishaly19/Triweb-Learning/README.md

-# MERN Stack Internship Project
+# MERN Stack Internship

-Welcome to the README for my MERN stack internship project!
-This project serves as a testament to my proficiency in developing full-stack web applications using the MongoDB, Express.js, React.js, and Node.js (MERN) stack. sds
+Welcome to the README for my MERN stack internship.
+This internship serves as a testament to my proficiency in developing full-stack web applications using the MongoDB, Express.js, React.js, and Node.js (MERN) stack.

 ## Table of Contents